trant44atwit/CloudLab1andMoreTT/Lab7/README.md

 #### 2. Running script
 - Click the "Execute SQL script" (or use ALT + X) to run the script.
-Allow some time for the script to run, and then all the queries will appear at the bottom in separate tabs.
+- Allow some time for the script to run, and then all the queries will appear at the bottom in separate tabs.

+## FastAPI

+Go to Docker, then go to the "Containers" tab, expand the menu under Lab7, and click on the "8080:8080" link under the ports section (will be highlighted in blue).

+This will bring you to the web page.

+Test the FastAPI mentioned in the description as needed.

+### Header Testing

+Make sure the request is "GET".

+Type into the URL section: http://localhost:8080/header

+Navigate to the Headers Tab and under "Key", type in "Token" then a value next to it.

+Hit "Send" and the terminal in Postman will display the Key and Value.

+### Submit Testing

+Make sure the request is "POST".

+Type into the URL section: http://localhost:8080/submit

+Navigate to the Body tab and click on "raw"

+Copy and paste this into the body:

+{

+  "name": "",

+  "age":

+}

+Fill in your own parameters then click "Send".

+The terminal in Postman will display the name and age just inputted.